 Participatory Defense is the most accessible way directly affected communities can challenge mass incarceration, and have the movement building dynamic of seeing timely and locally relevant results of their efforts.
-It is our duty to fight for our people.

-support a person while they are going through state and federal legal systems.
-One of our clients was bailed out of Fulton County Jail then indicted on Federal charges and locked back up.
-We went to court with her and was able to get her a signature bond and she’s now out and in our program working to stabilize her life.
+As activists with a love for the community, we show up in court to support a person while they are going through state and federal legal systems.
+One of our clients was bailed out of Fulton County Jail, then indicted on Federal charges and locked back up.
+We went to court with her and were able to get her a signature bond.
+She’s now out and in our program working to stabilize her life.

 Tia Hassell is an Atlanta transplant and a proud alum of North Carolina Central University.
 She majored in Mass Communication with a concentration in Broadcast Media.
 Through volunteer efforts and direct impact she discovered her passion for criminal justice reform and helping at-risk youth.
 Her ultimate goal is to empower and educate her community in as many ways as possible.